EYBlockchain/nightfall_4_CE/doc/deployment.md

 AZURE_CLIENT_SECRET=
 AZURE_TENANT_ID=`

+NOTE : If you want to turn off the x509 certificate check for testnet please change this line ` x509Contract.enableAllowlisting(true) ` in `blockchain_assets/script/deployer.s.sol` to ` x509Contract.enableAllowlisting(false) `

 The below assumes you use docker compose to orchestrate your containers, but anything else that works is fine and you probably shouldn't be using docker compose in anything approaching a production environment.
 The docker compose version will create database containers for the `client` and the `proposer`.

 ### Beta testing configuration